-Have you ever tried to print your own website’s articles?
-If you have not made your website printer friendly, you will probably be printing a lot of unintentional things like sidebars and graphics.
-This is a very common thing that visitors like to do, so it is important to make your website printer friendly.
+Are you looking for a way to add a print option in WordPress?
+If you have not made your website printer-friendly, you will probably be printing a lot of unintentional things like sidebars and graphics.
+This is a very common thing that visitors like to do, so it is important to add the feature.

 How to Add a Print Option to WordPress Posts